Collaborative treatment, data-driven active approach, measurable results

 Psychotherapy is a highly personalized health care service that must match your needs and your personal style.
 Thus, each client will have a different experience.
 In general terms, however, the treatment course is comprised of:

-Treatment interventions: I usually meet with my clients weekly or biweekly for 50-minute office visits.
+Treatment interventions: I usually meet with my clients weekly or biweekly for 50- to 80-minute visits.
 At times, longer or more frequent sessions can be arranged if they are clinically indicated.
-Each session should provide the appropriate mix of support, empathy, warmth, and tangible results to help you move towards your goals.
+Each session should provide the appropriate mix of support, empathy, warmth, and tangible techniques to help you move towards your goals.
 To maximize the impact of your visits, you will be asked to apply concepts or exercises introduced in session to your daily life as out-of-session practice.

 Termination: Treatment lengths vary considerably, from a few weeks to several months.
 Typically, CBT treatment aims to deliver significant distress reduction in a relatively short period of time.
 Once we have made significant progress toward the goals that you set for yourself, we will discontinue weekly treatment.
 I will remain available for consultation and additional support whenever necessary.

 I am trained in and employ several types of CBT treatments.
-I draw largely on the work of Dr. David Burns from Stanford University, a renowned psychiatrist who devised powerful cognitive and behavioral techniques to address depression, anxiety, relationship problems, problematic habits and addictions.
+I draw largely on a framework for delivering evidence-based interventions called TEAM-CBT, based on the work of Dr. David Burns from Stanford University.
 I also use Dialectical Behavioral Therapy and Acceptance and Commitment Therapy that add elements of mindfulness, distress tolerance, and interpersonal effectiveness to my therapeutic toolkit.
 Finally, for patients struggling with trauma sequelae, I use Cognitive Processing Therapy, another evidence-based approach developed specifically for victims of traumatic events.

-If you’re interested in discussing your needs and finding out if I may be able to assist you, please contact my Menlo Park office at (650) 434 3455.
+If you’re interested in discussing your needs and finding out if I may be able to assist you, please email me or contact my office at (650) 434 3455.

 This website is provided for information purposes only.
 No professional relationship is assumed by use of this website.